abayomipopoola/abayomipopoola/content/blog/toyota-case-of-lean-product-development/index.md

 ---
 title: "The Toyota way: The case of Lean Product Development"
 date: "2022-07-14T17:13:03.284Z"
-tags: [economomics, business domain, product development]
+tags: [economics, business domain, product development]
 spoiler: A production system based on the philosophy of achieving the complete elimination of all waste in pursuit of the most efficient methods.
 ---